Raleigh Pre-Sale Property Prep for Sellers & Agents

 Honest Pre-Sale Help — Without the Guesswork

 Selling a home in the Raleigh market is faster when the property looks genuinely move-in ready.
-Buyers touring homes in North Raleigh, Garner, Cary, or anywhere in the Triangle have usually seen a lot of listings by the time they walk through yours — and properties with deferred maintenance, tired finishes, or an inconsistent presentation tend to invite lower offers or longer days on market.
+Buyers touring homes in North Raleigh, Garner, Cary, or anywhere in the Triangle have usually seen a lot of listings by the time they walk through yours — and properties with repairs that got put off, tired finishes, or an inconsistent presentation tend to invite lower offers or longer days on market.

-Pre-sale prep is about making the right changes before listing day: the kind that help buyers see the home rather than a list of things they'd need to fix.
+Pre-sale prep is about making the right changes before listing day: visible improvements (like paint, flooring, and updated fixtures) that help buyers see the home rather than a list of things they'd need to fix.
 Builder Bee Projects LLC provides insured residential improvement and project-support services for sellers, listing agents, and investors preparing properties to go to market.
-We focus on the visible, tangible work that makes a real difference — paint, flooring, kitchen and bath refreshes, punch-list repairs, lighting, and the finish details that show up in photos and walkthroughs.
+We focus on the visible, tangible work that makes a real difference — paint, flooring, kitchen and bath refreshes, small fix-it repairs, lighting, and the finishing details that show up in photos and walkthroughs.

-This is eligible project work under $40,000.
+This is the kind of project work we take on — under $40,000.
 It isn't a full renovation — and for most Raleigh-area pre-sale prep, it doesn't need to be.

 What Pre-Sale Prep Can Include